Tomas-Ka/green-web-template/index.md

 ---
 layout: page
-title: Welcome! 🥬
+title: Welcome!
 id: home
 ---

 <section class="callout">
-	Take a look at <a href="/your-first-note.html" class="internal-link">Your First Note</a> to get started on your exploration.
+	Here is <a href="/your-first-note.html" class="internal-link">Your First Note</a>.
+Good luck with your Jekyll and obsidian journey!
 </section>

 {% include_relative README.md %}